Another one of my favorite clean beauty subscription boxes showed up at my door this past weekend – August’s Petit Vour box!

 This pencil, however, has a fairly soft tip that transfers easily using a light hand.
 It’s also very thin, so you can draw on fine, wispy lines to create more natural-looking fullness (just be careful not to twist out too much product at one time, as the pencil is very delicate and can break off easily).
 I also like that it contains castor oil, which helps strengthen hair and promote growth.
 Though it’s best to apply the oil to the entire brow area – skin and hairs – if you want to reap all of its benefits, a little extra in your everyday brow product never hurts!

-I also love the idea of using it hot (which I’ve actually never tried before using just plain coconut oil).
-The unopened packet can be placed right into the microwave for a quick 20 seconds to heat, and then applied directly onto dry hair and scalp.
+I also love the idea of using this warmed up.
+The unopened packet can be placed right in the microwave for a quick 20 seconds to heat, and then applied directly onto dry hair and scalp.
 Give your head a little massage and then let the treatment sit for a minimum of 20 minutes (and overnight if you can!).
 Rinse out in the morning and condition – it’s that easy!

-Odacite Black Mint Cleanser (Deluxe size, Value: $14) – Odacite is a brand that I’ve been wanted to try out for a long time now.
-They’re products are pretty pricey, but from what I heard, they’re worth it!
-As a newbie, this cleanser serves as a great introduction.
-While it’s not recommended for the eye area, it works as great second cleanse for a deeper clean in areas like the T-zone.
-The part-liquid, part-gel formula lightly foams and works to remove eliminate excess oil, dirt, impurities, environmental toxins, and makeup from skin’s surface (using apple amino acids) and deep down in the pores (using activated charcoal + rhassoul clay).
+Odacite Black Mint Cleanser (Deluxe size, Value: $14) – Odacite is quickly becoming one of my favorite clean skincare brands (I first fell in love with their products after trying out this matcha cleanser!).
+Their products are pretty pricey, but IMO, they’re worth it.
+This cleanser is no exception.
+While it’s not recommended for the eye area, it works as an amazing second cleanse.
+The part-liquid, part-gel formula lightly foams and works to eliminate excess oil, dirt, impurities, environmental toxins, and any leftover makeup from the skin’s surface (using apple amino acids) and deep down in the pores (using activated charcoal + rhassoul clay).

 The cleanser also contains peppermint + tea tree, which helps minimize the appearance of pores overtime for a smoother, more even complexion (while also creating a refreshing sensory experience – both in scent and feel!).
 Overall, it’s a great multi-tasking cleanser for fighting congestion, and I can’t wait to see what it does for my combination skin (and all those pesky blackheads I can’t seem to get rid of) after a few weeks!

-Formulary 55 Sea Clay Body Mask (Full size, Value: $8) – And finally, we have a little detoxifying treatment for the whole body (though, if you want to use this on the face, it works as a mask there too!).
-As they suggest, I’ve been using it on my neck, decolletage, and back – three areas I tend to neglect.
+Formulary 55 Sea Clay Body Mask (Full size, Value: $8) – And finally, we have a little detoxifying treatment for the whole body (including the face!).
+As they suggest, I’ve been using it on my neck, decolletage, and back – three areas I often neglect.
 It supposedly helps tone and and tighten while also removing impurities, pollutants and excess oils without stripping the skin.
-I haven’t noticed a big difference just yet – other than that it makes my skin super soft – though fortunately the packet is big enough for 4-5 targeted treatments.
+I haven’t noticed a big difference just yet – other than that it makes my skin feel super soft – though fortunately the packet is big enough for 4-5 targeted treatments.
 (If you’re using it for the full body, you’ll get about 2 treatments total).

 My favorite way to use these kind of body masks is during a bath.
 I’ll wet my skin first and give my pores some time to open up.
 Then I’ll apply the mask on my neck, decolletage, and rub any leftover powder on my arms and back.
 I’ll let that sit for about 10-15 minutes while I breathe in the formula’s intoxicating sea-like aroma, and then shower it off.
 The best part about doing it this way?
 There’s no mess to clean up!